Jenny’s Boardwalk Gallery

 click on each image to see enlargement and price

-Marsh, a Site of Special Scientific Interest, is located near my home.
-There are very different habitats
+Site of Special Scientific Interest, is located near my home.
+There are very different habitats within this site;

 Wirral Horsetail (Equisetum x meridionale) Only recently discovered, rare, though plentiful at Hoylake, a

-walk path, edged by the pond and freshwater marsh, at the foot of the Royal Liverpool golf course dunes.
+path, edged by the pond and freshwater marsh, at the foot of the Royal Liverpool golf course dunes.
+It grows

-edges of the freshwater pond and marsh.
+of the freshwater pond and marsh.
 Also known as the Scottish rose.
-It has black rosehips and is
+It has black rosehips and is immensely

-very short season, appearing in June, flowering in July and August.
-By September it has dried into prickly
+short season, appearing in June, flowering in July and August.
+By September it has dried into prickly tawny

 Flag Iris (Iris pseudoacorus) is found in the freshwater pond and marsh.
 It flowers in Spring.